Skip to content

 buildStart() {

-// init per environment state with WeakMap<Environment,Data>
+// init per-environment state with WeakMap<Environment,Data>

 // using this.environment